AdrianoGratani/react-concepts-explained-through-projects/README.md

 TOOLS:
   Basically, the logic of this component is distributed over two files.
   - `ModalTest` is the container component.
-The useState to set the current user choice ("show modal" or "not show modal"), a function `handleToggleModal()` which set the
+The useState to keep the current user choice ("show modal" is `true` and "not show modal" is `false`), a function `handleToggleModal()` which sets the previous useState by calling its setter with an argument which reverts the current value stored in showModal.